-Main mask: This uses the signal from the dedicated box generator provided on each keyer, or the signal from the dedicated pattern generator as the mask source.
+The signal from the dedicated box generator provided on each keyer, or the signal from the dedicated pattern generator, is used as the mask source.
 When the box generator is selected, a mask using a rectangular signal is formed.

 When the pattern generator is selected, you can select the pattern and apply modifiers.